Agricultural Literacy Curriculum Matrix

 Interest Approach – Engagement

-- Ask students what happens to leaves in the forest during the winter.
+- Ask the students what happens to leaves in the forest during the winter.
 (They fall to the ground.)
 Ask them why the leaves that fall from the trees every year don’t just pile up higher and higher.
 (They break down/decompose and become part of the soil.)
 Explain that food can be recycled in the same way plants are recycled in the environment.
 Tell them that they will recycle their leftovers into a special soil that will help give plants the nutrients they need.
-The secret is earthworms.
+The secret is worms.

-- As students are ripping the newspaper, discuss the importance of moisture, air, and temperature in the worm bin.
+- As the students are ripping the newspaper, discuss the importance of moisture, air, and temperature in the worm bin.

-- Discuss the important things that worms do to keep the soil healthy.
+- Discuss the important things that worms do to keep the soil healthy:

 - Worms burrow in the soil.
 The burrows and trails that they leave help the soil absorb and hold water.
 This is important for plants that need water to grow.
 The burrows and trails also make it easy for plant roots to grow into the soil.
 When the soil is full of worm burrows and plant roots, it is less likely to wash away or erode when it rains.